ONEcampaign/Lost-Potential-Tracker/README.md

  - Updating the Lost Potential Tracker website.
 For this it is important to coordinate with ONE's digital team and, when needed, with Teal - the agency which developed the site.

 ## Sources
-A detailed methodology can be accessed [here](https://github.com/ONEcampaign/Lost-Potential-Tracker/blob/main/documents/LPT_Methodology_en_v1.pdf)
+A detailed methodology can be accessed [here](https://github.com/ONEcampaign/Lost-Potential-Tracker/blob/main/documents/LPT_Methodology_en_v1.pdf).
+This is also available on the Lost Potential Tracker website.

 ## Contributors
 The research and analysis for this dashboard has been conducted by: